Reviews

 (Armenian Philharmonic Orchestra, conducted by Eduard Topchjan, BIS Records)

-Soloist: Alexander Chaushian
+Soloist: Alexander Chaushian, cello

 Conductor: Eduard Topchjan